Should You Avoid Conventional Lotion?

 According to the Environmental Working Group (EWG) Skin Deep website,

 The government does not require health studies or pre-market testing for [personal care products].
 The Cosmetics Ingredients Review (CIR), the industry's self-policing safety panel, does not make up for FDA inaction.
 In 2007 EWG analysis found that over 30 years, the industry panel has reviewed the safety of just 13 percent of the 10,500 ingredients in personal care products.

 Lets take a look at some conventional lotion (and this is not even a sunscreen or anti-aging product):

-The Skin Deep database gives this lotion an overall health concern rating of HIGH, which includes a high concern for developmental and reproductive toxicity, endocrine disruption, and organ system toxicity.
+The Skin Deep database gives this lotion an overall health concern rating of MODERATE, which includes a high concern for developmental and reproductive toxicity, endocrine disruption, and organ system toxicity.

 What About Baby Lotion?

 Even baby lotions can have ingredients to be concerned about: